sgrade/_Lab/Shell/bash.md

 declare -a
 ```

-everything in (()) is considered as part of arithmetic expression
+Everything in (()) is considered as part of arithmetic expression

----

 Given a list, each on a new line, read them into an array and then display the entire array space-delimited
 ```
 a=$(cat)
 echo ${a[@]}
 ```

 Same but elements from 2 to 7 (5 elements)
 ```
 a=($(cat))
 echo ${a[@]:3:5}
 ```

 Display the array 3 times (concatenate)
 ```
 a=$(cat)
 echo $a $a $a
 ```

 Display 3rd element
 ```
 a=($(cat))
 echo ${a[3]}
 ```

 Count number of elements in array
 ```
 arr=($(cat))
 echo ${#arr[@]}
 ```

 Substitute first letter of each word (capital) with .
 ```
 a=($(cat))
 echo ${a[@]/[A-Z]/.}
 ```

----
+Substitution
 ```
 a=$(ls)